“It is always the same with mountains. Once you have lived with them for any length of time, you belong to them. There is no escape.”

 In the meantime, I hope that you enjoy reading about my treks as much I enjoyed recollecting them.

-That this blog helps you in your journey Home.
+That this blog helps you in your journey to your Home.

 In your journey, to the Mountains.